Today, there are more than 77,000 licensed Doctors of Chiropractic (DC) in the US alone.

 There are approximately 95,000 doctors of chiropractic (DC) worldwide, and more than 10,000 students are currently enrolled in chiropractic education in the US alone.

-Upon completion of their training, many chiropractors feel that they specialize in a combination of science, art, and philosophy, practicing a holistic system of health that takes into account the different aspects of their patients’ lives.
+Upon completion of their training, many chiropractors feel that they specialize in a combination of science, art, and philosophy, practicing a holistic system of health that considers the different aspects of their patients’ lives.

-Upon graduation from chiropractic school, chiropractic physicians may work in private practice or clinical settings, specializing in areas including workplace safety, stress management, injury prevention, postural correction, and nutritional counseling.
+Upon graduation from chiropractic school, chiropractic physicians may work in private practice or clinical settings, specializing in workplace safety, stress management, injury prevention, postural correction, and nutritional counseling.

-The formal education required to become a chiropractor focuses on teaching professionals to effectively locate vertebral subluxations in patients and eliminate them through the use of specific adjustment techniques.
+The formal education required to become a chiropractor focuses on teaching professionals to effectively locate vertebral subluxations in patients and eliminate them through specific adjustment techniques.